rcrdk/fast-feet-api/README.md

 ### Business Rules

+- [ ] Only the admin user can make CRUD operations on delivery persons;
 - [ ] Only the admin user can make CRUD operations on orders;
-- [ ] Only the admin user can make CRUD operations on delivery persons;
 - [ ] Only the admin user can make CRUD operations on receivers;
-- [ ] To make a order as shipped it must be required to send a picture;
+- [ ] To make a order as shipped it must have to send a picture;
 - [ ] Only the delivery person who pick up the order can mark it as shipped;
 - [ ] Only a admin user can change a user password;
 - [ ] A delivery person can only fetch their own orders;